-We first looked at ABS plastic 3 years ago because it kept showing up in highchairs.
-Our research at the time showed that ABS was an extremely stable resin that didn’t leach toxic chemicals into food, water or little teething mouths.
-We’ve continued watching for updates and so far, our initial conclusion remains true today as no new studies have come to light showing otherwise.
+We first looked at ABS plastic 5 years ago because it kept showing up in highchairs and Legos.
+Our research at the time showed that ABS was a stable resin that didn't leach toxic chemicals under normal, everyday use.
+We've continued watching for updates and so far, our initial conclusion remains true today as no new studies have come to light showing otherwise.

 While it's true that the individual ingredients, such as styrene, may be toxic on their own in liquid/vapor forms, ABS plastic resin seems to be stable and non-leaching.
 It's the same situation with other plastics like acrylonitrile styrene (AS) or styrene acrylonitrile (SAN) which is used in Brita pitchers and many mixing bowls, dishes, cups and cutlery.
 AS/SAN and ABS are higher quality plastics with increased strength, rigidity, toughness and temperature and chemical resistance.